 Finally, the Department of Defense tries to deter acquisition and use of nuclear weapons by maintaining a strong military force.
 If nonproliferation and deterrence fail, the Defense Department could be ordered to use military force to destroy weapons of mass destruction.
-The military component of nonproliferation policy is often referred to as counterproliferation.
+The military component of nonproliferation policy is often called counterproliferation.